software-architects/msft-intelligent-app-workshop/Exercises/exercise2-services/README.md

 # Services

 ## Introduction

-Imagine, [World Wide Importers](https://docs.microsoft.com/en-us/sql/sample/world-wide-importers/overview) has an existing code base to order items from suppliers.
-In this lab we want to refactor our code because
-* it's full of if statements to implement the business rules
+An important part of [World Wide Importers' (WWI)](https://docs.microsoft.com/en-us/sql/sample/world-wide-importers/overview) ERP solution deals with ordering products from suppliers.
+This code base has been extended over time.
+The development team at WWI has increasingly been struggling with maintaining the ordering component.
+During an internal meeting, the WWI team thought about the most important weaknesses that have led to the problems they experience:

+* The code is an intertwined mix of UI, UI-logic, application flow logic and business rules.
-* it contains supplier specific code mixed with core logic
+* The code contains supplier-specific code mixed with core logic that is applicable to all suppliers.
-* if we or the supplier is offline orders are lost and have to be resent manually
+* In case of downtimes (e.g. system maintenance), orders are sometimes lost and have to be resent manually.
-* it is hard to test

-We will target those drawbacks by
+* There are no automated tests because this would be very difficult given the "spaghetti" nature of the codebase.

+> Discuss what WWI should change in terms of implementing their order logic for suppliers.

+## Conclusions

+* WWI decided to extract the supplier order module as a separate Microservice.
+* *Azure Functions* will be used to implement supplier-specific logic.
+* Instead of hand-coding workflows, WWI decided to use *Azure Logic Apps* for implementing workflows.

+## Azure Functions and Azure Logic Apps

+In this lab, we are going to change WWI's order logic as follows:

-* using queues for order messages
+* Use queues for order messages to deal with short downtimes
-* using an Azure Function App for notifying a supplier about a new order
+* Use an *Azure Function App* for notifying a supplier about a new order
-* using an Azure Logic App for implementing an approval workflow for price changes
+* Use an *Azure Logic App* for implementing an approval workflow for price changes

 ## Using queues for order messages